darleg/QuantumCircuts/README.md

 So, I would not want to have to learn all of this at once.
 If you are lucky, you would have pick up most of it in little byte size bits.
 This is in my case.
-Advance mathematics in high school and higher mathematics in university classes.
-Self learning electronics starting in 7th grade.
-Technical classes in Physics and Electronics as an Inertial, Doppler Radar, and Navigational Computer Specialist also, as a Nuclear Instrumentation Specialist.
-Before I retired, worked as a Computer Specialist for 15 years.
+Self-learning electronics starting in 7th grade.
+Advance mathematics in high school and higher mathematics and Computer Science in university classes.
+Technical schools in Physics and Electronics as an Inertial, Doppler Radar, and Navigational Computer Specialist for 5 years also, as a Nuclear Instrumentation Specialist for 3 years.
+One more thing; Periodic testing of underwater ordinance and designing and building interfaces for Automatic Test Equipment as an Engineering Technologist for 4 years.
+Before I retired, worked as a Computer Specialist for 12 years.
 Specialized in three different areas, Data Communications, Software Analyst, and Systems Analyst.